strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 | `advanced`     | Settings available in the _Advanced settings_ tab of the field in the Content-type Builder   | `Object` or  `Array of Objects` |
 | `validator`    | Validator function returning an object, used to sanitize input.
 Uses a [`yup` schema object](https://github.com/jquense/yup/tree/pre-v1).  | `Function`              |

+`options` enable to the creation of settings when we set up or edit a custom field in the Content Types Builder.
 Both `base` and `advanced` settings accept an object or an array of objects, each object being a settings section.
 Each settings section could include:

 - a `sectionTitle` to declare the title of the section as an [`IntlObject`](https://formatjs.io/docs/react-intl/)
 - and a list of `items` as an array of objects.